 MARTA has an unsecured line of credit with First Foundation Bank.
 As of June 30, 2023, the amount available on the line credit was \$250,000.
 The line of credit has a maturity date of April 5, 2023.
 Upon drawing on the line of credit, MARTA will pay regular monthly payments of all accrued interest.
 The interest rate is variable at 5.50 percent as of June 30, 2023.
-No amounts were outstanding on the line of credit during the fiscal year.
+No amounts were outstanding on the line of credit as of June 30, 2023, and MARTA did not make any withdrawals on the line of credit during the fiscal year.